awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/_index.md

 - Oleksandr Moskalenko, Sr. AWS Technical Account Manager
 - Timur Tulyaganov, AWS Principal Technical Account Manager
 - Yash Bindlish, AWS Technical Account Manager
-- Yuriy Prykhodko, AWS Sr. Technical Account Manager
+- Yuriy Prykhodko, AWS Principal Technical Account Manager

 The KPI and Modernization Dashboard helps your organization combine DevOps and IT infrastructure with Finance and the C-Suite to grow more efficiently and effectively on AWS.
 This dashboard lets you set and track modernization and optimization goals such as percent OnDemand, Spot adoption, and Graviton usage.
 By enabling every line of business to create and track usage goals, and your cloud center of excellence to make recommendations organization-wide, you can grow more efficiently and innovate more quickly on AWS.
 Out-of-the-box benefits of the KPI dashboard include (but are not limited to):